If you're craving a break but feeling the squeeze, don't panic. It's possible to travel on a budget without compromising on quality

 3. Compare flights

-When you have decided on where to go, the next step is to compare flights between different providers.
-On World Travel Guide, we have a flight comparison tool powered by SkyScanner which shows you the best and cheapest options available.
+Once you have decided on where to go, the next step is to compare flights between different providers.
+On World Travel Guide, there is a flight comparison tool powered by SkyScanner which shows you the best and cheapest options available.

 4. Consider indirect flights

 This is a tough one to include.
 While it is true that indirect flights are usually cheaper than direct flights, they contribute more carbon emissions because planes burn the most fuel during take-off.
 Plus, you often have to wait for hours at the stopover airport which isn’t anyone’s idea of a dream holiday.
-Consider indirect flights only if the savings are substantial.
+So we urge you to consider indirect flights only if the savings are substantial.

 6. Compare hotels

-Don’t discount budget hotels or hostels too – in Europe, particularly the Scandinavian countries, budget hotels and hostels tend to be stylish with all the modern comforts.
+To save more money, look at budget hotels or hostels – in Europe, particularly the Scandinavian countries, budget hotels and hostels tend to be stylish with all the modern comforts.

 7. Book last minute

-An alternative to booking quite far in advance is to book things last minute when providers try to fill vacancies.
-It must be said that package tour operators and hotels are more likely to give last-minute discounts than airlines.
+An alternative to booking quite far in advance is to book last minute when providers try to fill vacancies, though it must be said that airlines are less likely to give last-minute discounts compared to package tour operators and hotels.

 8. Subscribe to newsletters

-Many travel companies reward their loyal customers by telling them about any savings or deals via newsletters, so consider signing up to a few that interest you.
+Many travel companies reward their loyal customers by listing savings and deals in newsletters, so sign up to a few that interest you.

 9. All-inclusive package tours

-Sometimes it can be cheaper to experience a location as part of a package tour.
-The term “all-inclusive” refers to a deal that rolls your airfare, accommodation and meals into a single rate.
+Sometimes it can be cheaper to experience a location as part of an all-inclusive package tour, one that rolls your airfare, accommodation and meals into a single rate.
 If you aren’t too bothered about the lack of flexibility to do what you want, then an all-inclusive package is definitely a wise option.

 10. Keep an eye on your mobile costs